techiediaries/awesome-vibe-coding/README.md

 # Awesome Vibe Coding

 > A curated list of vibe coding assistants, IDEs, tools and references for learning how to efficently collaborate with AI to write code.
 Best practices of prompt enginnering for developers.
+> AI-powered tools for coding and UX/UI design.
+Our focus is on tools that allow for generating code or designs using natural language prompts.

 ## Contents